 Appearance of the Cimarron Uruguayo

 The Cimarron Uruguayo is a medium sized, compact, strong dog, with good bone and well developed muscles.
 This results in good mobility and agility.
 Height at the withers at males is from 58 to 61 cm (22,8 – 24 inches).
-The height in the case of females is from 55 to 58 cm (21,7 – 22,8 inches) at females.
+The height in the case of females is from 55 to 58 cm (21,7 – 22,8 inches).
 The tolerance is at both genders ± 2 cm.
 Males weight from 38 to 45 kg (c.
 84 – 99 pounds) and females from 33 to 40 kg (c.
 73 – 88 pounds).

-Head is wider than long; with moderate stop.
+The skull is wider than long; with moderate stop.
 Jaws are powerful and strong.
 Scissor bite with strong teeth; preferably full bite.
 The absence of PM1 is acceptable.
 They have medium, almond shape eyes with inquisitive expression.
 The medium triangular ears are drooping not close to the cheeks or in rose shape.
 Uruguayans traditionally crop the ears.

 Strong, not too long neck, broad and good length croup, level top line, medium set thick tail reaching to the hock.
 Deep, broad chest, reaching at least to the elbow; with well sprung (not barrel shaped) ribs.
 Limbs straight and parallel (viewed from the front and behind), powerful and well muscled hindquarters.
 Effortless movement with good reach in front and good drive behind.
 Parallel legs – when seen from the front and from behind.
 As the speed increases single tracking appear.
 The hair is smooth, short with undercoat.
 The color of the coat can be brindle or fawn, with or without the mask.
 White marks can appear under jaw, on the throat, fore chest, abdomen and lower part of legs.